Budibase/website/content/blog/app-building/custom-app-development.md

 More often though, we’re dealing with more relatively minor-seeming requirements that rule out off-the-shelf solutions.
 The classic example of this is support for legacy tools or data sources.

-For example, you might need a solution for your team to manage and report stock loss/breakages. *But* your inventory management system is kind of outdated, so none of the solutions on the market will support it.
+For example, you might need a solution for your team to manage and report stock loss/breakages in real-time. *But* your inventory management system is kind of outdated, so none of the solutions on the market will support it.

 Eventually, you want to update the whole inventory management stack.
 In the meantime, a custom solution is probably the most cost-effective way to meet your more pressing needs at the present moment.